pulp/pulp/playpen/DISTRIBUTED_TASKS_README.txt

    Don't forget to update the [messaging] section if you aren't using qpidd anymore.
 I'm not sure what goes there, so ask jortel :)

-4) Now you must start at least three celeryd's.
-I recommend keeping each one in it's own terminal for fun, but do what you like.
+4) Now you must install Celery and start at least three celeryd's.
+Currently, the Celery packages in both EPEL and Fedora cannot be used with Pulp, so you will need to install Celery with pip.
+I recommend keeping each celeryd in it's own terminal for fun, but do what you like.
 Also, the --loglevel can be seasoned to taste.
 INFO will print out each task that was accepted, and will also note when they complete and how long they took.
 I think the default loglevel doesn't print anything unless there's a problem or a print statement.